top of page

 ADHD

 Attention deficit hyperactivity disorder (ADHD) affects children and teens and can continue into adulthood.
 ADHD is the most commonly diagnosed mental disorder of children.
 Children with ADHD may be hyperactive and unable to control their impulses.
 Or they may have trouble paying attention.
 These behaviors interfere with school and home life.
 It’s more common in boys than in girls.
-It’s usually discovered during the early school years when a child begins to have problems paying attention.
+It’s usually discovered during the early school years when a child has problems paying attention.
 Adults with ADHD may have trouble managing time, being organized, setting goals, and holding down a job.
 They may also have problems with relationships, self-esteem, and addiction.

 Anxiety

 Experiencing occasional anxiety is a normal part of life.
 However, people with anxiety disorders frequently have intense, excessive, and persistent worry and fear about everyday situations.
 Often, anxiety disorders involve repeated episodes of sudden feelings of intense anxiety and fear or terror that reach a peak within minutes (panic attacks).
 These feelings of anxiety and panic interfere with daily activities, are difficult to control, are out of proportion to the actual danger, and can last a long time.
 You may avoid places or situations to prevent these feelings.
 Symptoms may start during childhood or the teen years and continue into adulthood.
 Examples of anxiety disorders include generalized anxiety disorder, social anxiety disorder (social phobia), specific phobias, and separation anxiety disorder.
 You can have more than one anxiety disorder.
-Sometimes anxiety results from a medical condition that needs treatment.
+Sometimes, anxiety results from a medical condition that needs treatment.
 Whatever form of anxiety you have, treatment can help.

 Brain Function